 sourcetype=access_* status=2* | timechart by price

-Conditions under which the Splunk platform cannot build or update a summary
+Conditions under which Splunk Enterprise cannot build or update a summary

-Splunk software cannot build a summary for a search when the data you want it to summarize meets the following conditions:
+Splunk Enterprise cannot build a summary for a search when the data you want it to summarize meets the following conditions:

 - The number of events in the hot bucket covered by the chosen Summary Range is less than than 100k.
-When this condition exists you see a Summary Status warning that says Not enough data to summarize.
+You see a Summary Status warning that says Not enough data to summarize when this condition exists.

-- Splunk software estimates that the completed summary will exceed 10% of the total bucket size in your deployment.
-When it makes this estimation, it suspends the summary for 24 hours.
-You will see a Summary Status of Suspended.
+- Splunk Enterprise estimates that the completed summary will not exceed 10% of the total size of the total bucket size in your deployment.
+When Splunk Enterprise makes this estimation, it suspends the summary for 24 hours (you will see a Summary Status of Suspended).

 You can see the Summary Status for a summary in Settings > Report Acceleration Summaries.

-If you define a summary and the Splunk software does not create it because these conditions exist, the software checks periodically to see if conditions improve.
+If you define a summary and Splunk Enterprise does not create it because these conditions are met, it continues to periodically check to see if conditions improve.
 When Splunk Enterprise finds that the summary has 100k or more hot bucket events in its range and will not be overlarge when complete, it begins creating or updating the summary.

-How can you tell if a report is using its summary?
+How can I tell if a search is using its summary?

-The obvious clue that a report is using its summary is if you run it and find that its report performance has improved (it completes faster than it did before).
+The obvious clue that a search is using its summary is if you run it and find that its search performance has improved (it completes faster than it did before).

-But if that's not enough, or if you aren't sure if there's a performance improvement, you can View search job properties in the Search Manual for a debug message that indicates whether the report is using a specific report acceleration summary.
+But if that's not enough, or if you aren't sure if there's a performance improvement, you can check the Search Job Inspector for a debug message that indicates that the search is using a specific report acceleration summary.
 Here's an example:

 DEBUG: [thething] Using summaries for search, summary_id=246B0E5B-A8A2-484E-840C-78CB43595A84_search_admin_b7a7b033b6a72b45, maxtimespan=